-If you want to travel to the USA, you would do well to watch what you’re saying on social media, especially if they are from a non-Western country.
+If you want to travel to the USA, you would do well to watch what you are saying on social media, especially if they are from a non-Western country.
 The U.S. Home Office is planning to ask travellers that want to apply for a visa for their usernames on social media.
-They must also pass on all phone numbers and e-mail addresses they’ve used in the past five years.
+They must also pass on all phone numbers and e-mail addresses they have used in the past five years.
 British travellers are thus far exempt from the strict rules the Trump government is planning to push through.

-Airlines are forbidden from transporting travellers to the USA that don’t possess an ESTA USA.
+Airlines are forbidden from transporting travellers to the USA that do not possess an ESTA USA.
 All travellers therefore must apply for this digital travel authorisation before leaving for their trip.
 Furthermore, children also need to posses this authorisation.
 They cannot be included in the ESTA of their parents.

 The government is planning to heavily increase the rate at which they ask people for their social media activities.
 Roughly 14 million travellers from non-western countries will likely be subjected to questions about their usernames, phone numbers and e-mail addresses.
 These travellers are advised to refrain from political opinions on social media.

 This all concerns measures taken against non-western countries.
-The United Kingdom and other western countries won’t have to deal with these rules.
-Applying for an ESTA for British travellers therefore hasn’t changed.
-Travellers won’t need be as careful about what they say on Twitter, Facebook or Instagram.
+The United Kingdom and other western countries will not have to deal with these rules.
+Applying for an ESTA for British travellers therefore has not changed.
+Travellers do not need be as careful about what they say on Twitter, Facebook or Instagram.
 Looking at the future, however, it might be wise to still refrain from these kinds of opinions online.